 - Would the existing legal framework in offshore methane hydrates be adequate to address the environmental risks associated with Japan's offshore methane hydrate resources and what regulatory changes would be required?

 - What would be the international legal ramifications of Japan's offshore methane hydrates research programme (e.g. links to SDG 15 and climate change)?

-The project is funded by the Japan Society for the Promotion of Science (JSPS), an award administered jointly with the British Academy, and is expected to report by October 2019.
+The project is funded by the Japan Society for the Promotion of Science (JSPS), an award administered jointly with the British Academy.
+A working paper was completed in September 2019.